SpenserL/CanvasAssignment/README.md

 Assignment 4 of COMP 1536.

 To be added:
-- Smoke effect
+- Reformat author/fileinformation
-- Doors and windows
+- Comment javascript
 - Pathway to door
 - Sun and shadow
 - Mountains in BG